core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Flag MUST be set to 0.

-* The COSE_Encrypt0 object is encrypted using a symmetric pairwise key K, that the server derives as Pairwise Sender Key for the client (see {{sec-derivation-pairwise}}).
+* The Sender Key used is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

-* The Counter Signature is not computed.
-That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.

-Note that no changes are made to the AEAD nonce and AAD.
+* The counter signature is not computed and therefore not included in the message.

 ## Verifying the Response {#sec-pairwise-verify-resp}

 Upon receiving a response with the Group Flag set to 0, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.

-* No countersignature to verify is included.
+* If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}) and may also be deleted if the message is not successfully verified.

-* The COSE_Encrypt0 object included in the response is decrypted and verified using the same symmetric pairwise key K in {{sec-pairwise-protection-resp}}, that the client derives as Pairwise Recipient Key for the server (see {{sec-derivation-pairwise}}).
+* The Recipient Key used is the Pairwise Recipient Key (see {{sec-derivation-pairwise}}).

+* No verification of counter signature as there none included in the message.

 ## Usage in Non-Multicast Settings {#sec-pairwise-non-multicast-setups}